kasnerz/npfl140/09_translation/README.md

 As in the last assignment, you will have access to multiple open models running on our in-house cluster via API.

-As an input, you provide a sentence in a soruce sentence and the goal is to translate it to English.
+As an input, you provide a sentence in a source sentence and the goal is to translate it to English.

 **Overview of your goals:**